google/opencasebook/trademarks.md

-1. A number of message board discussions are concerned about losing trademark rights in a logo if they release a project under an MIT license.[^98] Could logos also be protected by copyright or other intellectual property protections?
-Are logos addressed by the MIT license at all?
+1. A number of message board discussions are concerned about losing trademark rights in a logo if they release a project under an MIT license.[^98] Could logos also be protected by other intellectual property rights?
 If an entity added its logo to an open source project it published as an image within the library, and applied the MIT license to the project, what legal ramifications would this have for the logo?